tcrain96/Puppy-Pals/README.md

 ## Description

-A MERN, full CRUD application that is designed to allow dog owners to plan events to meet other dog
+A full CRUD, MERN application that enables dog owners to plan events with their dogs with the intention of connecting with other dog owners.

 ## Table of Contents